-After much research I chose to complete my diploma with The Interior Design Academy because it suited my style of learning.
+After much research, I chose to undertake my studies with The Interior Design Academy because it suited my style of learning.
 I’m a do-er, not great at listening or text books, so university lecture halls were not my thing, nor was spending years and years taking notes when I could be out there on the job learning.

 The self-paced, flexible online learning means you can continue with your current job and lifestyle while studying and feeling supported and encouraged with a personal tutor.

 Upon completing my course, I set up an ABN and started doing small design and styling jobs here and there before landing a full time role with one of Australia’s biggest homeware brands, firstly managing their showrooms and following that, as a buyer.
 My understanding of interior design, the consumer decision making process and identifying design trends meant that I had great influence over the products that ended up in the showrooms of Australia; the skills and confidence of which I attribute greatly to The Professional Interior Design Course.

 My career allowed me to travel the world and be immersed in the interiors industry.
 I was even invited to judge the HIA Kitchen and Bathroom Awards in both 2011 and 2012, meeting and networking with some of Australia’s best design minds.